kehyshow/game-Battleships/README.md

 ## Test

-You can test some features:

 npm test

+You can test some features in the following:
+- check if the gameboard has been initialized correctly
+- check if game finished when all ships are sunk
+- check if reset function works in a correct way
+- check if targetting a square results in the correct outcome